 I was excited about Brilliant because it offered to do just that.
 This smart home control provides instant access to tons of smart devices with its slick wall-mounted touchscreen and built-in Amazon Alexa voice control.

 On top of everything else it does, Brilliant's LCD display is actually quite a beautiful little digital photo frame.
-I love that you can customize the screen with up to 24 of your own photos.
+I love that I can customize the screen with up to 25 of my own photos.